CAM-E-L/CAM-E-L/README.md

 ## GitHub Links:

-- **data collection:** Cognitive-Affective Map Extended Logic (C.A.M.E.L.) is a software to draw CAMs with an easy and intuitive interface, see: https://github.com/Camel-app/DataCollection
+- **data collection tool:** Cognitive-Affective Map Extended Logic (C.A.M.E.L.) is a software to draw CAMs with an easy and intuitive interface, see: [https://github.com/Camel-app/DataCollection](https://github.com/CAM-E-L/DataCollection)
-- **data analysis:** the CAM-App is programmed in Shiny using the R environment (+ Python modules) to analyze the resulting Cognitive-Affective Map data using an interface, see: https://github.com/Camel-app/DataAnalysis
+- **data analysis tool:** the CAM-App is programmed in Shiny using the R environment (+ Python modules) to analyze the resulting Cognitive-Affective Map data using an interface, see: [https://github.com/Camel-app/DataAnalysis](https://github.com/CAM-E-L/DataAnalysis)
-- **administrative panel:** the administrative panel provides basic information of the CAM-tools, links to all programmed tools and a detailed documentation, using the panel it is easily possible to set up studies, see: https://github.com/Camel-app/webpage
+- **administrative panel:** the administrative panel provides basic information of the CAM-tools, links to all programmed tools and a detailed documentation, using the panel it is easily possible to set up studies, see: [https://github.com/Camel-app/webpage](https://github.com/CAM-E-L/webpage)
 - **detailed documentation:** detailed explenation of the CAM tools: https://osf.io/q5hj4/ (on GitHub: https://github.com/FennStatistics/CAMtools_documentation)

 ## Need help?